 - Docosahexaenoic acid (DHA)

 In addition to essential oils, you may also want to try coconut oil.
 Make sure it is unrefined, pure, and organic.
-You can apply it topically to the areas where your dog is itching, and you can also feed it to them.
+You can apply it topically to the areas where your dog is itching.
+You can also feed it to them.
 I have consistently found that it is a great balm to help soothe the skin when applied topically.
 I also feed it (in a large, heaping spoonful or two) when my dog’s symptoms are really flaring up to help soothe from the inside out.
-I stop feeding it when the allergies seem to calm down.
+When the allergies are better, I stop feeding it.

 Acupuncture has been shown to be helpful to some dogs with allergies.
 If you want to explore this route, go to http://www.aava.org/ to find a veterinary acupuncturist.